vince-lam/vince-lam.github.io/_posts/2023-10-30-ml-tips-for-tabular-data.md

 >"It is estimated that between 50% and 90% of practicing data scientists use tabular data as their primary type of data in their primary setting."

-To supplement my takeaways on best practice for tabular data, I'll also draw on the findings from MLcontest's [State of Competitive Machine Learning Report](https://mlcontests.com/state-of-competitive-machine-learning-2022) published earlier this year, which broadly aligns with Kaggle report.
+To supplement my takeaways on best practice for tabular data, I'll also draw on the findings from ML Contests' [State of Competitive Machine Learning Report](https://mlcontests.com/state-of-competitive-machine-learning-2022) published earlier this year, which broadly aligns with Kaggle report.
 I'll write up on the latest advancements on the other AI topics in future blog posts.

 ![DALL-E generated image of a researcher flooded by academic papers](/images/blog/2023-10_researcher-flooded-by-papers.png)

 ## Why learn from ML competitions winners?
 There is great value in analysing winning solutions of ML competitions.
 Competitions act as a battleground for participants to test out the latest research models and architectures.
-Or as [MLcontests](https://mlcontests.com/state-of-competitive-machine-learning-2022/) puts it:
+Or as [ML Contests](https://mlcontests.com/state-of-competitive-machine-learning-2022/) puts it:

 >"One way to think of competitive machine learning is as a sandbox for evaluating predictive methods."